laminlabs/lamin-docs/docs/tutorial.md

 <!-- #region -->

-:::{dropdown} How do I track a workflow or a pipeline instead of a notebook?
+:::{dropdown} How do I track a workflow or a pipeline instead of a notebook or script?

 Use {meth}`~lamdindb.flow`: